6:30pm - 8pm

 Sir Paul illustrates some of these revolutionary advances by tracing the development of science from its first glimmerings in pre-history through to today.
 He argues that revolutions in science have been of great benefit to humanity, and if science is properly nurtured and used well, it will continue to bring great benefits in the future.

-The Adams-Sweeting lecture series sees experts, innovators and scientists deliver fascinating talks on pioneering developments in their areas of expertise.
+The lecture sees experts, innovators and scientists deliver fascinating talks on pioneering developments in their area of expertise.
+Feed your intrigue, expand your mind and join us to learn about the innovations shaping the world.

 Find out how to get to the University, make your way around campus and see what you can do when you get here.